-Imagine the following scenario: You've established a clear definition for equity that is supported by your elected officials unanimously and enthusiastically.
-You've hired a Chief Equity Officer who has successfully deployed training across the organization to recognize bias and elevate awareness of disparities.
+magine the following scenario: you've established a clear definition of equity that your elected officials support unanimously and enthusiastically.
+You've hired a chief equity officer who has successfully deployed training across the organization to recognize bias and elevate awareness of disparities.
 You've set the stage perfectly.

 Now you roll out the budget process, emphasizing equity, and eagerly await a wave of inspired and game-changing proposals from departments to arrive on your desk.
 Instead, the proposals resemble last year's proposals.
 They're the same types of proposals your departments usually produce-maybe this time with a narrative that loosely links their proposed spending to your equity objectives.
+(This is an instance of symbolism displacing substance.)